mohammadkhatri/mohammadkhatri.github.io/about.md

 ---

 Hello,<br/>
-   I am Mohammadhussain Khatri , A software engineer , An android enthusiast , A techie , A brother , A son and soon becoming a husband.
+   I am Mohammadhussain Khatri [M.Sc (I.T)], A software engineer , An android enthusiast , A techie , A brother , A son and soon becoming a husband.

  > Info